tobkle/failed-payments/README.md

   - timestamp with today's date as secondary index
   - customers_id, customers_given_name, customers_family_name, customers_metadata_leadID
 - create a csv-file customers-to-warn-YYYY-MM-DD.csv containing all customer payments which got a warning record today
+- enriching the the files with the account-numbers for the Elevate system for easier processing

 ### Customers To Suspend